Link Search Menu Expand Document (external link)

 To validate your domain with the HTTP challenge, you will be required to place a file in the root of your website and ensure that this file can be accessed publicly on the web.

 Wildcard subdomains (e.g. *.contoso.net) are NOT supported with the HTTP-01 challenge type.
-Use the DNS-01 challenge type for wildcard certificates instead.

 Create a SSL/TLS Certificate